obscode/FlyingCircus/MoreNotebooks/ModelFitting/README.md

 * NLLS.ipynb:  Start here.
 This notebook creates a fake emission line plus noise and fits it with ``scipy.optimize.fit_curve``.
 It then discusses how to visuallize the covariances in the parameters.
-Finally it presents shows the same fitting using `astropy.modeling`.
+Finally it shows the same fitting using `astropy.modeling`.

 * Emcee.ipynb:  Fit the same spectral line with Markov Chain Monte Carlo (MCMC),